Part one of this series dealt with the diet: how sugar and different fats weaken or strengthen body defenses. If you missed it click here

 - Tapai – fermented cassava

 Avoiding sugar, eating the right type of fats, avoiding antibiotics, decreasing use of germicidal agents as well as eating naturally fermented foods can make a big difference to your health and the health of our planets’ ecosystem.
 Follow the above five simple rules and you will be on your way to substantially boost immune system for yourself and your family.
-For health tests and all your ImmSystem needs visit Our STORE
+For a more comprehensive approach follow the steps outlined in “Ousting Sniffles“.
+For health tests and all your other needs visit Our STORE